solarsnake/coveralls-demo-ruby/README.md

 # Welcome

-You've gotten this far.
-Given that, we can assume:
+If you've gotten this far, we can assume:

 <dl>
   <dt>1.
 You understand <a href="https://github.com/afinetooth/coveralls-demo-ruby#1-understand-test-coverage-in-this-project">how test coverage works in this project</a>.</dt>